anuiyengar/tech-portfolio/docs/about.md

 ## Senior Engineering Manager, Automation Infrastructure & Tools, A10 Networks - Oct 2016 - Dec 2018

-Management:
-- As the Senior Engineering Manager, Automation Infrastructure & Tools, I was mainly responsible for building the automation infrastructure that could scale and reduce the overall product qualification time from 3 weeks to a day.
-- I led multiple global teams of automation & tools developers/leads/managers.
-- I could bring out the best performance from the team by providing opportunities to solve existing problems that made a difference to the company.
-- Hired and trained the best talents.

-Contributions:
 - Scaled infrastructure distributed across different geographical locations with more than a thousand instances of load-balancers, Linux clients/servers, routers, and switches with the ability to qualify a product completely in a day; providing daily quality analysis of the release using automated report generation.
 - 24 hour product release qualifying automation infrastructure that completes regression coverage in a day in virtual environment (with multiple VM hosts and VM instances) for any product line of the company.
 Optimized the automation coverage to effectively get the test results in a day and help qualify any release in a short time with good code coverage.
 - Scaled and distributed infrastructure running hundreds of jobs in parallel at a time on 300 DUTs covering various product features.